 Every morning I wake up, make a cup of coffee, and sit down on the couch with my cat Meow to enter contests (she has come to expect this every morning, and starts meowing at me if my coffee-making takes too long).

-It’s a process that only takes ten to fifteen minutes but has added way more value to our lives than it would initially seem.
+It’s a process that only takes ten to fifteen minutes but has unexpectedly added more value to our lives than it would initially seem.
 Over the years, I’ve won prizes large and small, like gift cards, jewelry, branded swag, hotel stays, free meals, event tickets, and more.
 Not unlike the moment before scratching off a lottery ticket, there’s a little thrill in imagining winning a prize – but the odds of winning an online contest are generally a little better.
-And as I recently won my biggest prize ever (or hopefully, my biggest prize so far) – a four-day trip to Dallas-Fort Worth, Texas – I thought it would make for a fun blog post.
-Today I’m sharing a little about what happens after your name is drawn as the winner, what it’s like to travel as a prize winner, expectations for filing taxes, and some best practices and tips to better your chances of winning.

-But before I get into that, I should make a quick disclaimer: I am not a lawyer thus none of this information should be taken as legal advice, and I am only sharing my personal experiences with winning sweepstakes here in the United States (other countries may have different rules and regulations for prize-winning).
+But before I get into that, I should make a quick disclaimer: I am not a lawyer, so none of this information should be taken as legal advice, and I am only sharing my personal experiences with winning sweepstakes here in the United States (other countries may have different rules and regulations).
 And though I’ll be using contest and sweepstakes interchangeably here, I’m really referring to no-purchase-necessary, random-draw sweepstakes – not the lottery or judged contests.
-Cool?
-Cool.
-Let’s dive in:

 WHAT HAPPENS AFTER YOUR NAME IS DRAWN AS A WINNER IN A SWEEPSTAKES?